 Could I ask, particularly those in the Canberra area that you seek out past members that may reside in the area who, for whatever reason have up until now not joined our ranks.
 I am aware of past Bandies who work in other parts of Defence that may well want to join with us at one or all of the scheduled reunion activities, see what you can do?

-You will also shortly receive the agenda for the AGM from Kevin Noon.
+By now you will have received the agenda for the AGM from the Secretary Kevin Noon.
 I draw your attention to this as there are items in General / Other business that will require you to have an opinion on and then vote.

 Finally, a big thank you to John Seagg for arranging the production of polo shirts in anticipation of the reunion weekend.
 Always a thankless task and one John has done with the appropriate level of good humour.
 Also please note also that John Franklin has arranged the production of AABC 50th Anniversary Caps as well.
 These caps will be available at the reunion, priced between $13.00 & $15.00.

-I look forward very much to welcoming you all to Canberra in a couple of weeks.
+I look forward very much to welcoming you all to Canberra next week.
 It promises to be a great weekend, and please as always, pass this correspondence on to those that you know who may be lacking somewhat in the tech savvy space.

 Regards Gordon Lambie, OAM, CSM President AABCA